microsoft/CCF/doc/build_apps/kv/kv_how_to.rst

 Values can only be retrieved directly (:cpp:func:`kv::MapHandle::get`) for a given target key.
 However, it is sometimes necessary to access unknown keys, or to iterate through all Key-Value pairs.

-CCF offers a member function :cpp:func:`kv::MapHandle::foreach` to iterate over all the elements written to that ``Map`` so far, and run a lambda function for each Key-Value pair.
+CCF offers a member function :cpp:func:`kv::MapHandle::foreach` to iterate over all the elements written to that :cpp:type:`kv::Map` so far, and run a lambda function for each Key-Value pair.
 Note that a :cpp:class:`kv::MapHandle::foreach` loop can be ended early by returning ``false`` from this lambda, while ``true`` should be returned to continue iteration.

 .. code-block:: cpp